theblitz/ObservableCollections/README.md

 Note that when the Observer is assigned to the collection an immediate callback occurs with the last value and action.
 This is the default behaviour of LiveData.
-This can be overridden by passing the value "false" to "skipCurrentValueCall" when instantiating the collection.
+This can be overridden by passing the value "true" to "skipCurrentValueCall" when instantiating the collection.

 ### Callback Values